Last Updated on Apr 21, 2022

 - Step 3: Open iCloud.

-Force close all the tabs on iPhone and after few minutes follow the above same process and turn on the calendar sync.
+Force close all the tabs on iPhone and after a few minutes follow the above same process and turn on the calendar sync.
 It may take a few minutes to sync across all your devices so sit back and relax.

 4: Change Calendar Settings: Sync Events For Selected Time

-Sometimes by mistake, you have not permitted to sync all events so it might be the reason that iPhone or iPad calendar not syncing with your events.
+Sometimes by mistake, you have not been permitted to sync all events so it might be the reason that iPhone or iPad calendar not syncing with your events.
 Let’s take a look at how we can update the settings.

 - Step 1: Go to “Settings”.

 - Step 2: Open the calendar and tap on “sync”.